freywald/dyd-logos/README.md

 >
 > – Also, a <ins>dūd</ins> is a person with a record of failing; someone who loses consistently.[^1]
 >
-> – Rarely, all of humanity *– widely disregarded by most, but confirmed by angry dudes all the time*.
+> – Rarely, all of humanity are dūds *– widely disregarded by most, but confirmed by angry dudes all the time*.

 [^1]: link: https://vocabulary.com/dictionary/dud.
 Accessed 07.08.2025.